Lufthansa Logo

 1953 – 1963

-The first logo depicts a bird typical of an air carrier because its activity becomes immediately clear when you look at the icon.
-The flying silhouette looks like several representatives of the feathered world at once – a stork, a crane, a heron, each of which is found in Europe.
-The bird has long legs, neck, and beak.
-Spreading wings are spread and laid back: this indicates that the bird is flying.
+The first logo depicts a bird typical of an air carrier, as its activity is clear from the icon.
+The flying silhouette resembles several representatives of the feathered world at once: a stork, a crane, and a heron, each of which is found in Europe.
+The bird has long legs, a neck, and a beak.
+Spreading wings are spread and laid back, indicating the bird is flying.
 Her subtle body is stretched into a string and directed upwards, personifying the aspiration to heaven.
-Below is the name of the company in large letters.
+Below is the company name in large letters.
 All elements are located in a blue rectangle.

 1963 – 2018

 In 1963, the airline changed its logo style.
-The developers have circled the bird and placed it in the center of the circle.
-In doing so, they made the lines wide and visible.
+The developers circled the bird and placed it at the center of the circle, making the lines wide and visible.
 The in-flight icon is located to the left of the Lufthansa wordmark.
 The color of all elements has become a deep blue.

 2018 – today

-The structure of the current version of the logo is an identical repetition of the previous one.
-The only difference is in the thinner lines and the darker blue color.
-The company changed the strokes’ width and length, making the letters narrower and more expressive, and removed the bottom serif from the “a.”
-The typeface creator is Hannes von Döhren, the author of the logo design is Ronald Wild.
+The only differences are the thinner lines and the darker blue color.
+The company has changed the stroke width and length, making the letters narrower and more expressive, and removed the lower serif from the “a.”
+Hannes von Döhren created the font, and Ronald Wild designed the logo.

 Font and Colors

-All Lufthansa visual identity signs use the meaning of the German word for “air” in the name.
+All Lufthansa visual identity signs use the German word for “air” in their names.
 For this, the developers used the image of a bird resembling a crane.
-It is he who has an elongated neck, long legs, and a narrow beak.
-The silhouette directed upward indicates the rise of the aircraft into the air.
-Moreover, the air carrier does not want to lose its usual image, therefore in every possible way, it avoids a radical change of the logo, correcting the existing version.
-Martin et Karczinski developed the latest version.
-For the successful redesign, the company logo was honored with four awards: in 2018 – the Reddot Award Winner, Corporate Design Priest, and German Brand Award; in 2019 – the German Design Award Winner.
+He has an elongated neck, long legs, and a narrow beak.
+The upward-pointing silhouette indicates the aircraft’s ascent.
+Moreover, the air carrier does not want to lose its established image; therefore, it avoids any radical changes to the logo at all costs, instead correcting the existing version.
+Martin and Karczinski developed the latest version.
+For the successful redesign, the company logo received four awards: in 2018, the Red Dot Award Winner, the Corporate Design Priest, and the German Brand Award; in 2019, the German Design Award Winner.

-The typeface used for the name of the airline is as similar as possible to Helvetica Black.
-It is a strict and sleek serif typeface with the same letters and nothing deviating from the standard.
+The typeface used for the airline’s name is as similar as possible to Helvetica Black.
+It is a strict, sleek serif typeface with the same letters and nothing deviating from the standard.
 The color scheme is as laconic and monochrome as possible.
-It only includes a combination of white (background) and dark blue (icon, text).
-Previously also used deep yellow.
+It only includes white (background) and dark blue (icon, text).
+Previously, deep yellow was also used.

 What is the Lufthansa logo?